 The Taita Hills consist of small and isolated patches of pristine cloud forest which are embedded in anthropogenic landscapes, such as agricultural fields and plantations of exotic trees.
 The connectivity among local populations living in these forest patches strongly depends on species´ dispersal behaviour.
 Species with specific habitat demands often remain inside their habitat, and thus can be classified as highly sedentary species.

 Studies on the movement ecology of forest specialist bird species living in a highly fragmented environment underline how habitat size, isolation and habitat quality impact movement behaviour.
-Telemetry studies may provide valuable information on movement, home-range sizes, site-fidelity, and species-specific habitat demand.
+Telemetry studies may provide valuable information on movement, home-range sizes, site-fidelity, and species-specific habitat demands.
 In this study, we observed the movement behaviour of the Cabanis’s greenbul, Phyllastrephus cabanisi, a cooperatively breeding bird species.
 We surveyed the behaviour of breeding females eleven days post-hatching of their offspring.
 We analysed movement patterns of the females and of all other present color-banded flock members on a daily basis.
 We did these observations in different forest fragments, differing in size, isolation and habitat quality, namely Ngangao, Chawia, Vuria and Susu cloud forest fragments.